-The Pro Tip: Tieghan Gerard of Half Baked Harvest recommends cooking the quinoa in coconut milk: "To make the quinoa, add the coconut milk to a sauce pan, and bring to a low boil.
+The Pro Tip: Tieghan Gerard of Half Baked Harvest recommends cooking the quinoa in coconut milk: "To make the quinoa, add the coconut milk to a saucepan, and bring to a low boil.
 Watch closely, as it boils over fast.
 Once the milk is boiling, add the quinoa, cover, and reduce the heat to low."
 Unlike when you cook rice, you need to keep a close eye on quinoa.

 Curried Salmon Burger Lettuce Wraps With Crispy Sweet Potato Straws

 The Pro Tip: Use a mandolin slicer to cut the thin straws.
-"Place the straws on a baking sheet, and toss them with the melted coconut oil, curry powder, salt, and pepper," says Gerard.
+"Place the straws on a baking sheet, and toss them with the melted coconut oil, curry powder, salt, and pepper," Gerard instructs.
+The thinner, the better.